 - 10% had a relative with a chronic disease.
 They needed to consistently buy medications, so they could live without being in pain.

-* Communities who received kits include Las Joyas, Las Cruces Sajma, and Panchúm of the municipality of Joyabaj; Agua Tibia II of the municipality of Chinique; Tulul Ché III of the municipality of Chiché; Mirador Chontalá, Chujupen, and Chilimá of the municipality of Chichicastenango; Cosibal and the urban area of the municipality of Santa Cruz del Quiché; Chicocol of the municipality of Zaculpa; Chusanyab II of the municipality of de San Andrés Sajcabajá.
+* include Las Joyas, Las Cruces Sajma, and Panchúm of the municipality of Joyabaj; Agua Tibia II of the municipality of Chinique; Tulul Ché III of the municipality of Chiché; Mirador Chontalá, Chujupen, and Chilimá of the municipality of Chichicastenango; Cosibal and the urban area of the municipality of Santa Cruz del Quiché; Chicocol of the municipality of Zaculpa; Chusanyab II of the municipality of de San Andrés Sajcabajá.